-This means that if you receive a complaint and it states there there is an Assignment of Mortgage, which has NOT been recorded, the Complaint violates the statute and you can file a motion and ask the Court to Dismiss the Complaint.
+This means that if you receive a complaint and it states there is an Assignment of Mortgage, which has NOT been recorded, the Complaint violates the statute, and you can file a motion and ask the Court to Dismiss the Complaint.

 I Received a Foreclosure Complaint from a Third Party.
 What Should I Do?